Did Obama’s Stimulus Work?

 The headline unemployment you often see is the U-3 unemployment rate.
 The U-6 unemployment rate adds back in discouraged workers to the statistics, and you can see what a difference that makes:

 Since Obama taking office to his departure, the number of Americans employed rose by 9.9 million – compared to 14.6 million who left the labor force.
 In other words, nearly 50% more left the labor force, than became employed.
-The labor force participate rate of those aged 65 and older actually increased during the Obama years, meaning this shrinkage in the labor force under his watch cannot be attributed to people leaving the labor force by retiring.
+The labor force participation rate of those aged 65 and older actually increased during the Obama years, meaning this shrinkage in the labor force under his watch cannot be attributed to people leaving the labor force by retiring.